Applying for Financial Aid FAQs

 Q: Do I report the 529 college savings plan for every child on the financial aid applications?

-A: Yes, add up the value of the 529 plans you hold for all of your children, and report that total as an investment in the parent assets section.
+A: No, you just need to report the value of the 529 college savings plans for the student applicant, and report that amount as an investment in the parent assets section.

-Q: Who should be the custodial parent on your applications if you split everything 50/50 and have joint custody?
+Q: In the case of divorce, who should be the parent on your applications if you split everything 50/50 and have joint custody?

 Q: If a student is living with a non-parent, does the student report that person's information on the financial aid applications?

 A: If the student is living with a legal guardian, the student would report no parent information on the FAFSA, including the legal guardian's, as the situation would warrant an independent status for the student, and the student would not need to report any parent information.
 On the CSS Profile, however, any student with a legal guardian would report the legal guardian's information in the parent sections.
 If the student is living with another adult, but that person is not the student's parent or legal guardian, the student will still need to report information for his/her parent(s) on the applications.